-Futures is a skills-based learning disability day service which aims to support and enable young (post-19) learning-disabled people in their preperation towards adulthood.
-We seek to enhance existing key social and intellectual skills and empower our young people towards a future life of greater control and independence.
+Futures is a skills-based learning disability structured day service which aims to support and enable young (post-19) learning-disabled people in their preperation towards adulthood.
+We seek to enhance existing key social and intellectual skills and empower our young people towards a future life of greater control and limited dependence.

 Our provision is outcome driven and evidenced, with structured, curricular social content and with some AQA accredited elements in areas including numeracy, literacy and science.

 Each young person will have a timetable which reflects their EHCP outcomes or other agreed realistic outcomes as well as personal preferences and interests.
 Assessment against outcomes will be continuous throughout.

 Futures is a very well resourced provision.
 We offer sessions in Art, Horticulture, cookery, music and relaxation therapy, yoga and Drama as well as 'special Interest' periods, broadening the scope with which we can work towards each young person's individualised outcomes.

 Enhancing communication and alternative methods to speech is a big part of what we do.
 A lot of our work is delivered on a one-to-one basis by experienced learning assistants.
 Professional speech and language therapy is available inclusive and in-house also.
 We also have a full-time nurse (RNLD) on site.